koenboeckx/VKHO/overview.md

     1. IDEA (based on pymarl): mask out unavailable actions (e.g. no fire when not aiming)
         * requires change to environment to return unavailable actions
         * UPDATE: this won't work with PG, because if actions are never taken, their value is never adjusted in the conditional policy.
 But can work in Q-learning (?).
+    1. Remark on negative reward for step -> if the agent can't lose (e.g. only static agents), this will induce the agent to shorten episodes (through emptying ammo), without winning himself.
+This can also be the case if he can lose (e.g. if step_reward = -.2, it is better to play 5 steps and then lose (total reward 5*-2 - 1 = -2), in stead of playing 20 steps and then win (total reward = 20*-.2 + 1 = -3).
+(This (agent choosing to end episode) is no longer possible if ammo is infinite.)